 Can I continue my hearing date?

 If it is your first appearance on a DUI, Physical Control, or any Domestic Violence related charge your hearing can not be continued.
-If your arraignment is for any other charge you may request a one-time continuance, of one week.
 If you are scheduled for any other type of hearing it may not be continued.

 If I am assessed a fine can I make payments?